DonJayamanne/pythonVSCodeDocs/pages/docs/jupyter/index.md

 ---

 You can now run Python code directly in a Jupyter (IPython) kernel.
+More information on Jupyter (IPython) can be found [here](https://jupyter.readthedocs.io/en/latest/ipython/content-ipython.html)

 ### Features
 - Running a line of Python code in a Kernel